 B.S., Trinity University

 M.S., Syracuse University S.I.
 Newhouse School of Public Communications

 J.D., magna cum laude, Syracuse University College of Law

 New York, 2006

 United States Court of Appeals for the Second Circuit

-United States District Court for the Southern and Eastern Districts of New York
+U.S District Court for the Eastern and Southern Districts of New York

 - Entertainment, media, and intellectual property litigation.
 Examples include intellectual property rights ownership and royalty disputes, copyright infringement, trademark infringement, domain name disputes, misappropriation of the right of publicity, invasion of privacy, defamation, and breach of contract, as well as proceedings before the United States Patent and Trademark Office and the Trademark Trial and Appeal Board.